karptonite/geekcache/README.md

 [![Build Status](https://travis-ci.org/karptonite/geekcache.svg)](https://travis-ci.org/karptonite/geekcache)

 GeeKCache is a wrapper for Memcached with tags, soft invalidation, memoization, and regeneration through callbacks.
-It is free (MIT licences), fully tested and easily extendable.
+It is free (MIT license), fully tested and easily extendable.
 It also beta, so all disclaimers regarding using beta software in production apply, especially regarding functional changes, but it is in active use on http://boardgamegeek.com.